 “The title tags on your product pages don’t include the key phrases people use to find those products.
 For example, the ‘Flux Capacitors’ page on your site has the title tag ‘Part number 123456’.
 But consumers search for ‘Flux Capacitors’.Since the title tag is the strongest on-page ranking factor, you have no chance of appearing in the top 10 for that phrase.
 Even if you do, the title tag, which appears in the search snippet, will confuse readers, so they won’t click through to your site.
 To fix this, use the product name, instead of the part number, in your title tags.
 You can use this template: [Product name] – [Category].
 I’ve attached a code snippet that will work in most PHP-based store systems.
 For example, on the ‘Flux Capacitors’ page, the title tag would be ‘DeLorean Flux Capacitors – Automotive Time Travel.”

 Not perfect, but you get the idea.

-Write clear, actionable recommendations.
+Provide clear, useful, and actionable recommendations.
 You’ll keep more clients.

-Actually, write more muddled, difficult-to-understand stuff.
-Then I get to keep more clients.
+Actually, wait.
+Continue writing vague and difficult-to-understand stuff.
+Then we get to keep more clients.